NinVoido/spotify-vpn/doc/man-sections/example-fingerprint.rst

    to make the fingerprint generation from step 4 still work since it will only use the first certificate it finds.

-7. Import the file into the OpenVPN client or just use the :code:`openvpn alice.ovpn` to start the VPN.
+7. Import the file into the spotify client or just use the :code:`spotify alice.ovpn` to start the VPN.